-As carbon footprint measurement of insurance investors, this initiative focuses on the assessment portfolios potentially becomes a crucial element of climate risks in their core insurance portfolios and in understanding and managing climate risks and products with the ability to understand whether they opportunities, it can be expected that more and can meet long term climate targets. more insurance companies will get involved into The PSI TCFD Insurance Pilot Group aims to develop this topic.
-At the moment several initiatives in the a new generation of risk assessment tools designed financial sector are dealing with the topic of climate to enable the insurance industry to better understand change risk management and disclosure, in particular the impacts of climate change on their business in the broader context of the TCFD.
-Some of these and - by incorporating the latest scenario analysis initiatives and working groups focus on the question - to assess climate-related physical, transition and how to implement the recommendations of the litigation risks in insurance portfolios.
-TCFD for specific financial industries like banking, investments and insurance.
+As carbon footprint measurement of insurance portfolios potentially becomes a crucial element in understanding and managing climate risks and opportunities, it can be expected that more and more insurance companies will get involved into this topic.
+At the moment several initiatives in the financial sector are dealing with the topic of climate change risk management and disclosure, in particular in the broader context of the TCFD.
+Some of these initiatives and working groups focus on the question how to implement the recommendations of the TCFD for specific financial industries like banking, investments and insurance.